 Sarah smiled for the first time since she came home.
 Her father than carried her downstairs to her mother.

 "Soka, I'm going to go speak to her principal.
 Regardless of the outcome, we're going to the Order afterward.
 Knight Rachel can treat her bruises.
-If necessary, we can enroll her in the academy as well," he explained.
+If necessary, we can enroll her in the academy as well," he told her.

 "Please don't cause any more trouble.
 This has been hard enough on all of us," Ahsoka pleaded.

-The Grand Master arrived at Sarah's school.
-The principal was still there, but she was not too enthusiastic to see him for the second straight day.
+At the school.
+The principal was still there; but she wasn't too enthusiastic to see Sarah's father for the second straight day.

 "Oh.
 What can I do for you today?" the principal asked with a hint of displeasure in her voice.

-"Will you explain what you did to address Sarah's bullying today?" the Grand Master asked calmly.
+"Tell me what you did to address Sarah's bullying today?" he asked calmly.

 "Was she bullied?" she asked in reply.
-She seemed unaware of what happened earlier in the day.
+She appeared unaware of what happened during the school day.